-WHEREAS, on September 10, 2024, pursuant to Resolution No. 13232, the City rescinded the designation of the McDowell and Scottsdale Single Central Business District and the city now finds it necessary to update Section 5.2102. of the City's Zoning Ordinance for the purposes of maintaining the Planned Community (P-C) District size requirements; and
+WHEREAS, on September 10, 2024, pursuant to Resolution No. 13232, the City rescinded the designation of the McDowell and Scottsdale Single Central Business District and the city now finds it necessary to update Section 5.2102 of the City's Zoning Ordinance for the purposes of maintaining the Planned Community (P-C) District size requirements; and

-WHEREAS, the Arizona Legislature adopted SB1162, codified as Arizona Revised Statutes § 9-462.10, with certain requirements that cities and towns adopt zoning code amendments related to the approval of zoning applications on or before January 1, 2025; and
+WHEREAS, the Arizona Legislature adopted Senate Bill (SB) 1162, which codified certain statutory provisions, including A.R.S. § 9-462.10 (renumbered as A.R.S. § 9-462.11), which provides, in part, that cities and towns must adopt zoning code amendments related to the approval of zoning applications on or before January 1, 2025; and

-WHEREAS, this Ordinance is being adopted by the City Council to comply with the new requirements and regulations established under HB2297 and SB1162; and
+WHEREAS, this Ordinance is being adopted by the City Council to comply with the new statutory requirements and regulations established pursuant to HB2297 and SB1162; and